centrifuge/centrifuge-chain/docs/runtime-upgrade.md

     **Warning**, once the proposal appears, you will have `10 * 12` (`votingPeriod * secons_per_block`) seconds to perform all votes in favor.

-    Once the time ends, close and sign the motion.
+    Once the time ends, **close** the motion.

+1. Go to democracy and add a vote to the referendum.
+    (You can reduce the amount used to vote if the account don't has enough).
+    **Warning**, you will have a reduce time to make this step.

 1. In Developer -> Extrinsics, choose `parachainSystem` with `enactAuthorizedUpgrade`.
     Click then on **file upload** and upload the `.wasm` file previously downlaoded.

-TODO: check the runtime is done ok.